BioDigital Organisms

 2023-2024

-This project explores the future of life and intelligence, and the boundaries between natural and artificial systems, challenging our understanding of life in the digital era.
-It raises ethical and philosophical questions about our role as designers and creators and the responsibilities we bear in guiding the development and use of these technologies.
+This project explores the future of life and intelligence, and the shifting boundaries between organic and artificial systems, challenging our understanding of life in the digital era.
+It raises ethical and philosophical questions about our role as designers and decision-makers, and the responsibilities we bear in shaping these technologies and the futures they help produce.

 BioDigital Organisms progression